The Beat Fan Guide

 Getting to Electric Bristol: Complete Transport Guide

 By Tube/Metro: Bristol does not have a traditional underground or metro system.
-However, local bus services are extensive.
+However, the city has an excellent bus network which effectively serves the role of public transport within the urban area.

 Accessibility: Electric Bristol is committed to accessibility.
-Disabled access is provided, and they work to accommodate various needs.
-If you have specific requirements, it is best to contact the venue in advance to discuss transport options and on-site arrangements.
-Information regarding accessible public transport can be found on the Travelwest website.
+There are usually ramps for wheelchair access to the main performance area.
+Accessible toilet facilities are also available.
+If you have specific mobility requirements, it's advisable to contact the venue in advance to discuss your needs.
+For transport, taxis and accessible public transport options can be researched through local council websites or transport apps.

 Food, Drink & Local Recommendations